Movement for France

-The Movement for France (Mouvement pour la France, MPF; [muvmɑ̃ puʁ laˈfʁɑ̃s]) was a conservative, soft Eurosceptic and Gaullist French political party, founded on 20 November 1994, with a marked regional stronghold in the Vendée.
+The Movement for France (Mouvement pour la France, MPF; [muvmɑ̃ puʁ laˈfʁɑ̃s]) was a conservative Eurosceptic French political party, founded on 20 November 1994, with a marked regional stronghold in the Vendée.
 It was led by Philippe de Villiers, once communications minister under Jacques Chirac.

-The party was considered Eurosceptic, though not to the extent of seeking withdrawal from the European Union.
-In this way it contrasts with some mainstream Eurosceptic parties such as the UK Independence Party (UKIP).
-The MPF resists increases in European integration and campaigned successfully for a "no" vote in the French referendum of 2005 on the proposed European Constitution.

-It was also strongly opposed to the possible accession of Turkey to the European Union and to what it sees as the Islamisation of France.
+The party was considered Eurosceptic, though not to the extent of seeking withdrawal from the European Union, contrasting with some mainstream Eurosceptic parties such as the UK Independence Party (UKIP).
+The MPF resisted increases in European integration and campaigned successfully for a "no" vote in the French referendum of 2005 on the proposed European Constitution.
+It was also strongly opposed to the possible accession of Turkey to the European Union and to what it saw as the Islamisation of France.

-The party was a member of President Nicolas Sarkozy's presidential majority, which gathers allies of the ruling party Union for a Popular Movement (UMP).
+The party was a member of President Nicolas Sarkozy's presidential majority, which gathered allies of the ruling party Union for a Popular Movement (UMP).
+However, the party eventually distanced itself from Sarkozy, and party leader Villiers expressed support for Marine Le Pen in the 2017 presidential elections.

 History

+1990s

 Founded in 1994, the party nominated Philippe de Villiers as candidate in the 1995 presidential election.
 He obtained over a million votes and 4.74% of the popular vote, but failed to pass 5%.

 In the 1997 legislative election, the MPF joined forces with the National Centre of Independents and Peasants as La Droite Indépendante (LDI).
 Philippe de Villiers was re-elected, as was one of his allies, who nonetheless left the party soon thereafter.

+It contested the 1999 European Parliamentary elections in alliance with the Rassemblement pour la France (RPF) of Charles Pasqua, the combination winning 13 seats, surpassing Nicolas Sarkozy's Rassemblement pour la République (RPR) list.